-Gold Bullion intends to implement the Shareholder Gold Royalty Program, if and when the Granada Gold Mine enters into production.
+Gold Bullion intends to implement a Shareholder Gold Royalty Program, if and when the Granada Gold Mine enters into production.
 The Shareholder Gold Royalty Program will be for the life of the Granada Gold Mine for all current resources, and for other resources that may be discovered through further exploration.
 Gold Bullion cannot guarantee that the Granada Gold Mine will enter into production or that the proposed Shareholder Gold Royalty will be implemented.
-The proposed Shareholder Gold Royalty Program replaces the Shareholder Gold Purchase Program outlined in Gold Bullion's news release dated June 4, 2008, and is part of the Company's forward-looking policy of ensuring shareholder value.
-Gold Bullion will inform shareholders of the details of the Shareholder Gold Royalty Program as it is developed.
+The proposed Shareholder Gold Royalty Program is part of the Company's forward-looking policy of ensuring shareholder value.